What are the different Xbox One models?

 Now you’re armed with all the knowledge you need, which Xbox should you opt for?

-“I want the best of the best, no expense spared” – Wait for the One X. The ability to play games in 4K and the added graphical ability will set it apart from the One and One S. Microsoft have claimed it will be the most powerful games console ever.
+“I want the best of the best, no expense spared” – Buy the One X. The ability to play games in 4K and the added graphical ability will set it apart from the One and One S. Microsoft have claimed it will be the most powerful games console ever.

 “I want a good deal” – The One S is your best bet.
 While you may think that the original One would be the cheapest, this isn’t generally the case.
 Stock is running low, and most retailers have moved on to using the One S in most of their high profile bundles.
 Of course, there will always be exceptions to the rule.